IMMA Identification Process

-A three-stage process with the help and support of the Task Force is used to identify, review, and accept or reject IMMA nominations, as follows:
+A five-stage process with the help and support of the Task Force is used to identify, review, and accept or reject IMMA nominations, as follows:

-Stage 1 – Nomination of initial ‘Areas of Interest’
+Stage 1 – Nomination of preliminary ‘Areas of Interest’

 Stage 2 – Development of ‘candidate IMMAs’